The null condition in elastodynamics leads to non-uniqueness: Introduction

 The wave-type equations with null condition have been widely studied by many researchers.
-Christodoulou \cite{Chr86} and Klainerman \cite{Kla86} have proved that, for three-dimensional case, if the nonlinear term satisfies certain null condition, then Cauchy problem of quasi-linear wave equations admits a unique global classical solution for small $\varepsilon$.
-For the two-dimensional case, Alinhac \cite{Ali01} proved almost global existence for quasi-linear wave equations satisfying the null condition.
-Zha \cite{Zha19} extended this work to the general case in a unified way.
+Christodoulou \cite{Chr86} and Klainerman \cite{Kla86} independently proved that, in three space dimensions, nonlinear wave equations satisfying the null condition admit global classical solutions for sufficiently small smooth initial data.
+In two space dimensions, Alinhac \cite{Ali01} established almost-global existence under the quadratic null condition and global existence when both the quadratic and cubic null conditions are satisfied.
+Zha \cite{Zha19} later extended these results to a more general class of two-dimensional quasilinear wave equations in a unified framework.

-There was also some important work \cite{John88,Lei15,Lei16,Sid96,Sid00,ST05,Wang17} about elastodynamic equations.
-John \cite{John88} proved the almost global existence of elastic waves of finite amplitude arising from small initial disturbances.
-And then, Sideris revealed in the article \cite{Sid96,Sid00} that the null condition implies the global existence of nonlinear elastic waves in three space dimensions.
-It is worth noting that Lei \cite{Lei16} introduced the strong null condition and proved that for small initial displacements, system of incompressible isotropic Hookean elastodynamics in two space dimensions admits a unique global classical solution.
+There has also been important work \cite{John88,Lei15,Lei16,Sid96,Sid00,ST05} on elastodynamic equations.
+John \cite{John88} proved almost-global existence for elastic waves of finite amplitude arising from small initial disturbances.
+Subsequently, Sideris \cite{Sid96} proved global existence for three-dimensional isotropic nonlinear elastic waves under a null condition.
+In \cite{Sid00}, he established global classical solutions for small perturbations of prestressed homogeneous dilations under a nonresonance or null condition.
+Lei \cite{Lei16} introduced the strong null condition and proved that, for sufficiently small initial displacements in a weighted Sobolev space, the two-dimensional incompressible isotropic elastodynamic system admits a unique global classical solution.
+Recently, Zhang and Zhou \cite{ZZ24} identified the wave-maps-type nonlinearities of incompressible Hookean elastodynamics in Lagrangian coordinates and iterated them in adapted $U^2$-type spaces to prove small-data global well-posedness in the critical Besov space $\dot{B}^{\frac{n}{2}+1}_{2,1}(\mathbb{R}^n) \times\dot{B}^{\frac{n}{2}}_{2,1}(\mathbb{R}^n)$ for $n\geq 2$.